KrestenFM/BBR2GeoPackage/README.md

 Notice that the packages geopandas, pyogrio, ttkbootstrap and requests are required for the python script, BBR2GeoPackage.py, to run.

+# Running the script yourself

 The executable has no requirements, but due to a lack of Windows certification and being compiled by Pyinstaller, it is considered "unsafe" by the OS and a false positive trojan can appear.
-If this makes you uncomftable you can build the application yourself in the following steps.
+If this makes you uncomftable you can run the application yourself in the following steps.

  1) Create a new conda enviroment, i recommend using [Miniforge-pypy3](https://github.com/conda-forge/miniforge) and i will be assuming this or another conda setup is what you are using.